microsoft/bobsql/demos/sqlserver/insidewaitslatchesspinlocks_workshop/7_debug_latches/readme.md

 7. Show the breakdown of the class and look at the bytes

 The first 64bits is the waiter list
-The second 64bits is the owner�s task address
+The second 64bits is the owners task address
 The next 64bits is the m_count.
 Break this down into bits and show the EX bit and waiters bit set.
 This should be 0xa The next 64bits is the class.
 0x30 is 48 decimal

 Copy the task address from the debugger window (byte swap it) and find the task address in the DMV output still in SSMS.
 Which one is it.
 The one waiting on PREEMPTIVE_OS_WRITEFILEGATHER.